clicon/clixon/test/README.md

 ## Prefix variable

 You can prefix a test with `BE=0` if you want to run your own backend.

+You can prefix a test with `RC=0` if you want to run your own restconf process.

 To run with debug flags, use the `DBG=<number>` environment variable.